 Upon successful completion of the course, your sponsor must provide an opportunity for you to use your new skills to provide on-site services for one or more real clients, as described above.
 New transcribers may not provide remote services until they have obtained sufficient on-site work experience.

-If you are a former transcriber applying for the Refresher Course, you are not required to have a course sponsor.
+If you are a former transcriber applying for the Refresher Course, or if you have prior experience as a communication access provider (e.g., as a sign language interpreter), you are not required to have a course sponsor.

 Candidates for the TypeWell Basic Skills Course and the Refresher Course must complete a free online application that includes information about being a transcriber, describes what equipment is required, and explains the course and training schedule.